BhaskarGandham2255/Employee_Management_System-MIni_prjt/README.md

 # Employee_Management_System-MIni_prjt
-This is an Employee Management System project ( MIN project ) developed using java, J2EE technologies such as JDBC, Servlets, JSP and used HTML, CSS , BOOTSTRAP and Oracle DataBase.
+This is an Employee Management System project ( MIN project ) developed using java, J2EE technologies such as JDBC, Servlets, JSP and Oracle DataBase.

 Overview of the Project :
 -------------------------